Eminent domain refers to the government’s power to take land from property owners who are unwilling to sell it voluntarily.

 That’s why the country was shocked, in 2005, when – in Kelo v.
 City of New London – the U.S. Supreme Court upheld the City of New London’s use of eminent domain to take working class citizens’ homes and give the land to a private corporation for “high-end” commercial development.

 The issue in Kelo was whether New London’s use of eminent domain to transfer property from one private party to another for the sake of economic development violated the Takings Clause.
 The court held that, while the Takings Clause might forbid a transfer from one private party to another “for the purpose of conferring a benefit on a particular private party,” it does not forbid such a transfer when it serves a “public purpose” like promoting economic development.
 It also held that the question of whether a specific taking serves a public purpose is not one federal courts should attempt to answer.
 Instead, state and local governments should be allowed to determine for themselves “what public needs justify the use of the takings power.”
-At the end of the opinion, the court added, “We emphasize that nothing in our opinion precludes any State from placing further restrictions on its exercise of the takings power,” and many states have responded to that invitation by taking steps to protect their citizens from eminent domain abuse under state law.
+At the end of the opinion, the court added, “We emphasize that nothing in our opinion precludes any State from placing further restrictions on its exercise of the takings power.”

 - With the notable exception of North Carolina, Southeastern states have led the way when it comes to eminent domain reform.
 Almost all of them have adopted highly effective measures to prevent eminent domain abuse, and the measures adopted by Florida and Virginia are generally regarded as the best in the country.